 Growth of CBD Treatments

-CBD is a natural chemical cannabidiol which is extracted from cannabis plants.
+CBD is a natural chemical cannabidiol that is extracted from cannabis plants.
 It has no psychoactive effects or addictive properties and does not change a person’s mental state.

-Because CBD is a derivative of cannabis, there is some confusion around the use of CBD products as a medicine or supplement.
+CBD is a derivative of cannabis, so that causes some confusion around the use of CBD products as a medicine or supplement.
 However, the many benefits of CBD are increasingly recognized by scientists and governments.
 This has led to the growing market in legal CBD products, some of which are suited to treating the pain associated with arthritic joints.

 Is there evidence to support CBD treatments for arthritis?